An Excessive Core Collapse in Nbody Cosmological simulations: Discussion

 In summery, we discussed a long term relaxation effect which is amplified hugely by the bias of particle mass/number in cosmological simulations.
 With the mature theories people used in studying globular clusters, we find such relaxation can not be neglect:

-$\bullet$ We find a physical limit exist: we should use at least about 250 particles to model the smallest halo.
-If not, the relaxation process can bring an excessive cole collapse within one Hubble time, especially for the small halos at high redshift.
+$\bullet$ A physical limit exist: one should use at least about $10^3$ particles to model the smallest halo.
+If not, the relaxation process can bring an excessive core collapse within one Hubble time, especially for the small halos at high redshift.

-$\bullet$ Our discussion imply such unwanted core collapse process can leave fossils in the final halos.
+$\bullet$ Such unwanted core collapse process can leave fossils in the final halos.

 $\bullet$ Unfortunately, people used to set $k_{max}=k_{ny}$ in simulations.
 It means the smallest halo include only about 8 particles and the physical limit are always broken.